ShivaniDharmadhikari/shivanidharmadhikari.github.io/_pages/about.md

   - /about.html
 ---

 I am a biologist with a strong interest in the intersections of biology and physics.
-My expertise includes microscopy, advanced optical techniques and biophysical measurement techniques  to study the early stages of embryonic development.
+My expertise includes different kinds of microscopy and analysis, advanced optical techniques, biophysical measurement techniques and genetics to study the early stages of embryonic development.
 I thrive in interdisciplinary environments and am dedicated to uncovering fundamental processes that shape life.
 My future goal is to apply my research in early developmental biology.

 Currently
 ------